donaldsoncd/tsv-to-md/README.md

 ## Ajami Lab Use

-This script was designed to facilitate the conversion of [Ajami annotation data extracted from a Tropy project](https://ajami.hypotheses.org/598) into a format conducive to prose-like publication (as a critical edition style chapter, appendix, etc).
+This script was designed in the context of the [Ajami Lab](https://ajami.hypotheses.org/) to facilitate the conversion of [Ajami annotation data extracted from a Tropy project](https://ajami.hypotheses.org/598) into a format conducive to prose-like publication (as a critical edition style chapter, appendix, etc).

 Once a TSV is put into markdown format, it can easily be edited further using [pandoc](https://pandoc.org/) flavored markdown that allows for footnotes, etc., and then easily exported as a static html page or common word-processing file for Word, LibreOffice, etc.